PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-09 11:51:40
+Last updated: 2024-04-09 11:52:16
-Random Quote: Sometimes you gotta do bad things to catch bad people. - Javier Pe�a
+Random Quote: There's something that I need to ask you and I want you to be honest with me.
+Why do white people like Carrot Top? - Barney Stinson